ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 it fetches the item id of the issue, then updates the issue status to "In Progress"
 ### Team work (Niels)

-As of the morning of the 19th of december, the thing that is mostly missing is test for the different features that has been implemented, and one test related isssue from the CLI version of programme.
+As of the morning of the 19th of december, the thing that is mostly missing is test for the different features that have been implemented lately, and one test related isssue from the CLI version of programme.

 Each week when the group got new features to implement, the group sat down and made issues.
 After the issues were made, they were then distributed among members.
 Each member worked on their issues on individual branches.
 When the issue was done, a pull request would then be made where review would be requested.
 If two or more other group members approved, the branch would then be merged into main.
 If the branch contained new features, github actions would then deploy those features to the website.